Contextual integrity

+The theory of contextual integrity seeks to define, clarify, and organize conceptions of privacy in a manner that is relevant even in evolving information environments.
+When applied, contextual integrity serves to illuminate a range of concerns to consider when designing systems, making decisions, or establishing policy that implicate flows of information and information privacy.
+It provides a framework for distinguishing between appropriate and inappropriate information flows, and thus for making ethical decisions and avoiding privacy violations as the development of new technologies enables novel flows of information.

 Overview

+A contextual integrity framework holds that privacy norms and data practices in digital environments should derive from the norms and expectations associated with preexisting social institutions to which these environments correspond (for example, the ethical norms and expectations of healthcare providers regarding user privacy should also apply in their online environments).
+When rules and policies are derived in this manner, there exists a continuity, or integrity, of privacy practices, norms, and expectations spanning the physical, digital, and online dimensions of a given social context.
+When social or institutional precedents are not readily identifiable due to the novelty of certain online environments, a contextual integrity approach to privacy encourages examination of the ends, purposes, and values of users of those environments and deriving appropriate privacy rules and policies from these considerations.
+Contextual integrity asserts that the collection and use of individuals' information should not by default be coextensive with technical capabilities, but rather adhere to rules and norms socially constructed according to broader shared values.

-Contextual integrity can be seen as a reaction to theories that define privacy as control over information about oneself, as secrecy, or as regulation of personal information that is private, or sensitive.
+Contextual integrity defines privacy in terms of appropriate flows of information.
+This contrasts with theories that define privacy as control over information about oneself, as secrecy, or as regulation of personal information that is private or sensitive.
 This places contextual integrity at odds with privacy regulation based on Fair Information Practice Principles; it also does not line up with the 1990s Cypherpunk view that newly discovered cryptographic techniques would assure privacy in the digital age because preserving privacy is not a matter of stopping any data collection, or blocking all flows of information, minimizing data flow, or by stopping information leakage.

 The fourth essential claim comprising contextual integrity gives privacy its ethical standing and allows for the evolution and alteration of informational norms, often due to novel sociotechnical systems.
 It holds that practices and norms can be evaluated in terms of: